-Say goodbye to bland, overcooked carrots and hello to bright sous-vide-que carrots.
+Say goodbye to bland, overcooked carrots and hello to our bright sous-vide-que carrots recipe.

 Later in life, however, I discovered the magic of fresh vegetables, including just how bright and vibrant the flavors can be when the vegetables are not steamed, frozen or canned.